rancher/elemental-docs/versioned_docs/version-1.6/custom-install.md

    at install time or to customize the installation environment to match certain specific needs.

-3. A custom Elemental client configuration file is, by default, located at `/etc/elemental/config.yaml` and it can also be splitted into multiple yaml files under `/etc/elemental/config.d` directory.
+3. A custom Elemental client configuration file is, by default, located at `/etc/elemental/config.yaml` and it can also be split into multiple yaml files under `/etc/elemental/config.d` directory.
    See the configuration file [reference](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/).